Executive Team

 • Manage communication between ACES and U de M.

-• Translate ACES documents and social media content
+• Translate ACES documents and social media content.

 IT Commissioner

-IT Commissioners’ Responsibilities include:
+IT Commissioner Responsibilities include:

 • Maintaining and updating the ACES website and social media platforms